rodrigostrj/PostCommentService/README.md

+# Creating a .NetCore 2.2 Web Api +  SQL Server with Docker Compose

-# Description
+## Description

 The main propose of this article is show how to take advantaje in docker in order to use a basic .Net Core 2.2 enviroment.
-Creating a ASP.Net Core Web API with access to SQL Server.
+Creating a ASP.Net Core Web API with access to Linux SQL Server.
 All the technologies used in this article are full open-source.

-## The Application
+### The Application

 It is application focoused on blog posts and comments publications.
 All the concerns here are regarding a backend development.